-DRAFT NARROGIN LOCAL PLANNING STRATEGY

-Identify the location of all grain receival and storage facilities within or immediately adjacent to the Shire on the Local Planning Strategy map.
-(IMMEDIATELY)

-Classify all existing and proposed roads of State significance as 'Major Regional Road' in the Local Planning Strategy and 'Primary Distributor Road' Reserve in Local Planning
+- Planning Policies and Operational Policies when considering proposals for the development and use of land that requires access or upgrades to the transport network in - Identify the location and extent of all existing and proposed transport infrastructure in the Shire on the Local Planning Strategy map including State roads, significant local government roads, railway corridors and the Narrogin Airport.
+(IMMEDIATELY) - Identify the location of all grain receival and storage facilities within or immediately adjacent to the Shire on the Local Planning Strategy map.
+(IMMEDIATELY) - Classify all existing and proposed roads of State significance as 'Major Regional Road' in the Local Planning Strategy and 'Primary Distributor Road' Reserve in Local Planning Scheme No.3.

-Scheme No.3.
 (IMMEDIATELY)